Retrieval Augmented Generation (RAG) Examples & Best Practices

 Step 2: Processing information (Tokenization):

 The system breaks down your query into smaller pieces (tokens), that the machine can understand.
-Think of it as a translating a book into a language that the computer can understand.
+Think of it as translating a book into a language that the computer can understand.

 Step 3: Creating digital maps (Vectorization and Indexing):